centralnicgroup-public/rtldev-middleware-documentation/docs/all/cnic.md

 # All Brands

-Find here modules and tools that can be used for **ALL** the brands in the CentralNic Group PLC.
+Find here modules and tools that can be used for **ALL** the brands in the Team Internet Group PLC.